Explore other majors & minors

-The environmental studies department has three full-time faculty: a specialist on climatology and environmental justice, an earth scientist with a specialization in geoarchaeology and GIS, and one focused on history and food.
+The environmental studies department has three full-time faculty: a specialist on climatology and environmental justice, an earth scientist with a specialization in geoarchaeology and GIS, and a social scientist focused on environmental policy.
 The program also draws on faculty expertise in the departments of anthropology, biology, chemistry, economics, mathematics, history, philosophy, psychology and sociology.

 Students may complete either a major or a minor in environmental studies.
 The major requires introductory and advanced courses in environmental studies, as well as courses in statistics and a senior project in which the student pursues a specific environmental issue in depth.

-The environmental studies program is housed in Umbeck Science-Mathematics Center.
-There are several large teaching laboratories, as well as dedicated student/faculty research laboratories, including an outdoor urban farm.
-Facilities also include controlled environmental chambers and the Ellen Browning Scripps Greenhouse.
+The environmental studies program is housed in Umbeck Science-Mathematics Center, where there are several large teaching laboratories as well as dedicated student/faculty research laboratories.
+Other resources inclue: